SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-22-llm-ai-still-bs.md

 <a id="fn12">12</a>: Yes, this means I've just compared LLM AIs to a parasitic worm; that's as intended.
 Yes, it also means I've compared humans to snails; that's not as intended, it's just that every analogy has its breaking point.

-Also: yes, I know the difference between _metonym_ and _synedoche_; no, I will not get twisted into knots over it. [↩](#fn12a)
+Also: yes, I also know the difference between _metonym_ and _synedoche_; no, I will not get twisted into knots over it. [↩](#fn12a)